 Less than Significant Impact.
-Development of the new single-family dwelling will not substantially increase traffic nor would it result in a substantial increase in population, as the subject lot was previously developed with a single-family dwelling that sustain significant damage from a fire in 2011.
-As a result, the development of the project will not substantially increase traffic nor would it result in a substantial increase in population.
+Development of the new single-family dwelling will not substantially increase traffic nor would it result in a substantial increase in population.
 The proposed project is consistent with the zoning code and General Plan.
 Less than significant impacts will occur.